 This evidence of your knowledge and skills is then measured against the equivalent module(s) or unit(s) in the relevant course.
 If you are successful, you will be assessed as having already completed those modules or units in your course.
 This will enable you to complete your studies in less time and at less cost.
 Fees do apply for this process.

-If you are applying before enrolment, please send your documentation with the international application form.
+If you are applying before enrolment, please send your documentation with your online application.
 If you are applying after enrolment, make sure that you bring your information and speak to your program coordinator.
 You must apply for RPL within two weeks of your course starting.

 TAFE South Australia’s practice of Recognition of Prior Learning will be consistent with the conditions of the Educational Services for Overseas Students (ESOS) Act 2000 and the National Code of Practice 2007.
 If course credits or exemptions are granted through RPL this may reduce the duration of the course.
 If this occurs before a student visa is granted, TAFE South Australia will advise the student of the course duration, as per the reduction granted by RPL.